-With respect to private debt and equity securities, each investment is valued using industry valuation benchmarks and, where appropriate, the value is assigned a discount reflecting the illiquid nature of the investment, and our minority, non-control position.
+With respect to private debt and equity securities, each investment is valued using industry valuation benchmarks, and, where appropriate, the value is assigned a discount reflecting the illiquid nature of the investment, and our minority, non-control position.
 When a qualifying external event such as a significant purchase transaction, public offering, or subsequent debt or equity sale occurs, the pricing indicated by the external event will be used to corroborate our private debt or equity valuation.

 Interest Income.
 Interest income is recorded on the accrual basis to the extent that such amounts are expected to be collected.
-Original issue discounts are amortized into interest income as adjustments to the related loan's yield over the contractual life of the loan.
-We stop accruing interest on our investments when it is determined that interest is no longer collectible.
+Loan facility fees, original issue discount, commitment fees, and market premium or discount are deferred and amortized into interest income as adjustments to the related loan's yield over the contractual life of the loan.
+The Company stops accruing interest on its investments when it is determined that interest is no longer collectible.

 Fee Income.
-Fee income includes loan commitment and facility fees for due diligence and structuring, as well as fees for transaction services and management services rendered by us to portfolio companies and other third parties.
-These fees are generally recognized as income over the life of the loan or when the services are rendered.
+Fee income includes fees for due diligence and structuring, as well as fees for transaction services and management services rendered by us to portfolio companies and other third parties.
+These fees are generally recognized as income when the services are rendered.

 Stock-Based Compensation.
-We have issued and may, from time to time, issue additional stock options to employees under our 2004 Equity Incentive Plan.
+We have issued and may, from time to time, issue additional stock options to employees and consultants under our 2004 Equity Incentive Plan.
 We follow Financial Accounting Standards No. 123 (revised 2004), Share-Based Payments ("FAS 123R"), to account for stock options granted.
 Under FAS 123R, compensation expense associated with stock-based compensation is measured at the grant date based on the fair value of the award and is recognized over the vesting period.
-Determining the appropriate fair value model and calculating the fair value of stock-based awards at the grant date requires judgment, including estimating stock price volatility forfeitures and expected option life.